 - Part 3: How to Apply for an Auto Refinance Loan

 - Part 4: How to Evaluate a Car Refinance Offer

-Refinancing is the process of using a new loan to replace one that already exists.
-The new loan pays for the same item (a car, for example), but ideally comes with either a better interest rate or terms, or both, ultimately resulting in saving money.
+In simplest terms, refinancing is the process of using a new loan to replace one that already exists.
+The new loan pays for the same item (this is known as the collateral).
+There are many reasons for refinancing (which we’ll cover below), but ideally, you’d end up with a better interest rate and a lower monthly payment.

 Given that loan terms and rates are determined by several factors, you could save a lot of money by refinancing at a time when the factors are more favorable.